marcodiiga/marcodiiga.github.io/_posts/2016-01-21-encoding-normalized-floats-to-rgba8-vectors.markdown

 unsigned byte in the range \\( [0;255] \\).
 In binary \\( 160 \\) is `10100000` and this amount will be stored in one of the 8-bit buffers.
 The exponent is therefore implicitly deduced.

-Furthermore it might be worth repeating that the above considerations and the code snippets only work for floating point values in the range \\( [0;1] \\).
+Furthermore it might be worth repeating that the above considerations and the code snippets only work for floating point values in the range \\( [0;1[ \\).

 Credits
 =======

 * The packing/unpacking routines were found on various websites and probably originated from [gamedev.net](http://www.gamedev.net/), in no way I claim ownership on these snippets.

 * A huge thank you to [Gernot Ziegler](http://www.geofront.eu/) for reviewing and helping me out with this post.

+* Thanks to [Bryan Wagner](https://github.com/marcodiiga/marcodiiga.github.io/issues/1) for pointing out a range error.